14 March 2018

-There’s little as exhilarating as spotting wildlife roaming near you.
-No matter how many times you’ve seen wildlife documentaries with gorillas in jungles or polar bears padding across snowy landscapes, seeing them in their habitat is absolutely breathtaking.
+There’s little as exhilarating as spotting wildlife up close.
+No matter how many times you’ve seen documentaries with gorillas in jungles or polar bears padding across snowy landscapes, seeing them in their natural habitat is absolutely breathtaking.

 Read on to discover six unforgettable animal encounters across the world.
 Seeing these majestic, and often endangered, animals in the wild is truly an experience you won’t forget.

 Weighing over 45 tonnes, growing to around 49 feet (15 metres) with a glistening, inky hue, spotting playful Southern Right Whales as they dip in and out of the water is a truly thrilling sight.

 A few hours’ drive south of Cape Town lies Hermanus, a seaside town renowned for whale watching.
 Every year, between June and November, Southern Right Whales migrate from the Antarctic through Hermanus, and during September and October the town holds the annual Two Oceans Whale Festival to coincide with the spike in whale population in the area.

 Sightings of Southern Rights are usually guaranteed from the top of the cliffs in Hermanus.
 However, it isn’t just these giant whales that you’ll be spotting – humpback whales, bottlenose dolphins, penguins and seals are also common sights!

 Orangutans in Sepilok Orangutan Rehabilitation Centre, Borneo

 Step into the buzzing, emerald green Kabili Sepilok Forest Reserve and prepare for the incredible sight of furry, rust-hued, long-limbed orangutans.

 In a breathtaking jungle setting, the renowned Sepilok Orangutan Rehabilitation Centre cares for orphaned, abandoned and abused orangutans so that they can return to their natural habitat.